Monday, August 12, 2019

 Questions To Ask Your Water Damage Contractor

-When home owners are navigating the unfortunate circumstance of major water damage in their home, it is critical that they choose a qualified and competent water restoration contractor.
+When homeowners are navigating the unfortunate circumstance of major water damage in their home, it is critical that they choose a qualified and competent water restoration contractor.
 After all, this is their home and most likely the most valuable asset that they own, so it is a must to make sure that the water damage company that they choose is capable, reputable and trustworthy.
 In many cases, emergency water mitigation service involves a high level of specialized knowledge and scientific methodology.
-Water damage occurs fairly simply; various structural materials and personal property becomes saturated by water.
-However the cleanup and dry down process can be quite complex depending on a multitude of variables that make up each unique flood emergency equation.
+Water damage occurs fairly simply; various structural materials and personal property become saturated by water.
+However, the cleanup and dry down process can be quite complex depending on a multitude of variables that make up each unique flood emergency equation.
 Now, let's go through some important questions that you should ask any water restoration contractor you are thinking of hiring when flood damage befalls your home:

 Does your company hold water mitigation certification with the IICRC (Institute of Inspection, Cleaning and Restoration Certification)?

 The IICRC is the training and certification agency that is the foremost authority for the water restoration industry's best practices and guidelines.
-If the flood services contractor you are talking to doesn't have IICRC certification then there is a very high probability that they are not going to properly cleanup and dry down your home, and it will only be a matter of time until you have an even bigger mold/microbial problem on your hands.
+If the flood services contractor you are talking to doesn't have IICRC certification then there is a very high probability that they are not going to properly clean up and dry down your home, and it will only be a matter of time until you have an even bigger mold/microbial problem on your hands.
 Properly trained technicians will know how to thoroughly dry all affected structural materials, which will eliminate the chance of unwanted microbial growth.